Succinyl coenzyme A synthetase: Isoforms

-In mammals, the enzyme is a heterodimer of an α- and a β-subunit.
+In amniotes, the enzyme is a heterodimer of an α- and a β-subunit.
 The specificity for either adenosine or guanosine phosphates is defined by the β-subunit, which is encoded by 2 genes.
 SUCLG2 is GTP-specific and SUCLA2 is ATP-specific, while SUCLG1 encodes the common α-subunit. β variants are produced at different amounts in different tissues, causing GTP or ATP substrate requirements.

 Mostly consuming tissues such as heart and brain have more ATP-specific succinyl-CoA synthetase (ATPSCS), while synthetic tissues such as kidney and liver have the more GTP-specific form (GTPSCS).
 Kinetics analysis of ATPSCS from the breast muscle of pigeons and GTPSCS from pigeon liver showed that their apparent Michaelis constants were similar for CoA, but different for the nucleotides, phosphate, and succinate.
 The largest difference was for succinate: Kmapp of ATPSCS = 5mM versus that of GTPSCS = 0.5mM.

 Function

-Generation of nucleoside triphosphates
+Generation of nucleotide triphosphates

-SCS is the only enzyme in the citric acid cycle that catalyzes a reaction in which a nucleoside triphosphate (GTP or ATP) is formed by substrate-level phosphorylation.
+SCS is the only enzyme in the citric acid cycle that catalyzes a reaction in which a nucleotide triphosphate (GTP or ATP) is formed by substrate-level phosphorylation.
 Research studies have shown that E. coli SCSs can catalyze either GTP or ATP formation.
 However, mammals possess different types of SCSs that are specific for either GTP (G-SCS) or ATP (A-SCS) and are native to different types of tissue within the organism.
 An interesting study using pigeon cells showed that GTP specific SCSs were located in pigeon liver cells, and ATP specific SCSs were located in the pigeon breast muscle cells.
 Further research revealed a similar phenomenon of GTP and ATP specific SCSs in rat, mouse, and human tissue.
 It appears that tissue typically involved in anabolic metabolism (like the liver and kidneys) express G-SCS, whereas tissue involved in catabolic metabolism (like the brain, the heart, and muscular tissue) express A-SCS.